 Map: Pick up a map from a tourist office in Reykjavik

-Access: There’s no public transport I’m aware of that will take you to Reykjadalur Valley, so you’ll need a vehicle.
+Access: There’s no public transport I’m aware of that will take you to Reykjadalur Valley, so you’ll need to hire a vehicle.
 From Reykjavik, follow Þjóðvegur 1 for 37 km to Breiðamörk in Suðurland.
 Turn right onto Breiðamörk and continue for 4 km to a gravel carpark, which is clearly signed.
-It’s a 40 minute drive from the center of Reykjavik.
+It’s a 40-minute drive from the centre of Reykjavik.
 The trail is clearly signed from the gravel carpark.

 The Laugavegur takes in lava fields, rainbow coloured mountains, black ash desert, waterfalls, bubbling springs, glacial ice, and rich green woodlands.
 You’ll even see the famous Eyjafjallajökull volcano.
 This might be a challenging trek but the rewards are too many to count.

 It’s become so known as the quintessential Icelandic hike that it’s been dubbed Iceland’s Inca Trail.
 But although it’s now one of Iceland’s most popular hikes, you won’t encounter the same constant stream of tourists all along the trail.

 Most people complete the classic Laugavegur Trek in four days, but there are many side trips and alternate routes if you’re looking to extend your time here.
 The first two days can even be combined to complete the classic route in three days.

 Accommodation is available in huts (at a cost) and fresh Icelandic spring water is available all along the trail, so it’s easy to keep your pack weight down.
 There are also campgrounds if you don’t want to shell out for a bed or are looking for a more authentic hiking experience.